AlDanial/cloc/README.md

                              relative path names will be resolved starting from the directory where cloc is invoked.
                              See also --list-file.
+   --fullpath                Modifies the behavior of --match-f, --not-match-f,
+                             and --not-match-d to include the file's path in the regex, not just the file's basename.
+                             (This does not expand each file to include its absolute path, instead it uses as much of the path as is passed in to cloc.)
+                             Note:  --match-d always looks at the full path and therefore is unaffected by --fullpath.
    --include-lang=L1[,L2,]   Count only the given comma separated languages
                              L1, L2, L3, et cetera.
    --match-d=REGEX           Only count files in directories matching the Perl
                              regex.
 For example
                                --match-d='/(src|include)/'
                              only counts files in directories containing
                              /src/ or /include/.
+Unlike --not-match-d,
+                             --match-f, and --not-match-f, --match-d always
+                             compares the fully qualified path against the regex.
    --not-match-d=REGEX       Count all files except those in directories
                              matching the Perl regex.
+Only the trailing directory name is compared, for example, when counting in /usr/local/lib, only 'lib' is
+                             compared to the regex.
+                             Add --fullpath to compare parent directories to the regex.
+                             Do not include file path separators at the beginning or end of the regex.
    --match-f=REGEX           Only count files whose basenames match the Perl
                              regex.
 For example
                                --match-f='^[Ww]idget'
                              only counts files that start with Widget or widget.
+                             Add --fullpath to include parent directories
+                             in the regex instead of just the basename.
    --not-match-f=REGEX       Count all files except those whose basenames
                              match the Perl regex.
+Add --fullpath to include parent directories in the regex instead of just the basename.
    --skip-archive=REGEX      Ignore files that end with the given Perl regular
                              expression.
 For example, if given
                                --skip-archive='(zip|tar(.(gz|Z|bz2|xz|7z))?)'
                              the code will skip files that end with .zip, .tar, .tar.gz, .tar.Z, .tar.bz2, .tar.xz, and
                              .tar.7z.
    --skip-win-hidden         On Windows, ignore hidden files.

  Debug Options
    --categorized=FILE        Save names of categorized files to FILE.
    --counted=FILE            Save names of processed source files to FILE.
+   --diff-alignment=FILE     Write to FILE a list of files and file pairs
+                             showing which files were added, removed, and/or compared during a run with --diff.
+This switch forces the --diff mode on.
    --explain=LANG            Print the filters used to remove comments for
                              language LANG and exit.
 In some cases the filters refer to Perl subroutines rather than regular expressions.
 An examination of the
                              source code may be needed for further explanation.
-   --diff-alignment=FILE     Write to FILE a list of files and file pairs
-                             showing which files were added, removed, and/or compared during a run with --diff.
-This switch forces the --diff mode on.
    --help                    Print this usage information and exit.
    --found=FILE              Save names of every file found to FILE.
    --ignored=FILE            Save names of ignored files and the reason they